mastodon/.github/CONTRIBUTING.md

 There is a team working on Mastodon, not a single individual.
 This core team discusses implementation choices, and maintains the final say on which changes make it into the platform and our own apps.
 We aim to make decisions transparently, considering community feedback and the overall project needs.
 We are always open to considering future improvements to our workflow and decision-making process.

+Mastodon is an Open Source project, but it is not always possible to accept every contribution.
+We appreciate your understanding and patience if your contributions are not accepted.

+### Open Collective

+If your contributions are accepted into Mastodon, you may (if you choose) request to be paid through [our Open Collective](https://opencollective.com/mastodon).

 ## Contributing

 There are many ways to get involved.